loiSvelasco/blog/loisrantsblog/content/portfolio/_index.md

 ## Here are some of my works

 {{< lead >}}
-Things that made life a little bit easier.
+Things that made life a little bit easier through the power of technology.
 {{< /lead >}}